 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak, and raise your risk of bleeding.

-- Nausea
+- Nausea and vomiting (throwing up)

 - Diarrhea (loose bowel movements)

+- Constipation (not able to move bowels)

+- Pain in your mouth/throat

+- Pain in your abdomen

+- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding.

 - Swelling of the hands, feet, or any other part of the body

+- Fever and neutropenic fever a type of fever that can develop when you have a very low number of white blood cells which can be life-threatening.

+- Sepsis a serious illness from an infection

 - Tiredness

 - Bone and muscle pain

+- Feeling dizzy

-- · Upper respiratory tract infection
+- Upper respiratory tract infection and pneumonia

 - Cough

+- Trouble breathing

+- Rash

+- Low blood pressure

 Note: Each of the side effects above was reported in 20% or greater of patients treated with venetoclax.
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.